10 Essential Tips to Get a Job as a Toy Designer

 Finding a job opening in the toy industry can be tricky, but it’s a lot easier if you know where to look.
 While you might find a few listings on general job search sites like Indeed and Linked In, why not go straight to the top toy industry job boards that companies like Mattel, Hasbro, Just Play and many more share toy job opportunities.

 Two great resources to find a toy industry job posting are toyjobs.com and the Women in Toys job board.
 Toy jobs has a public job board but the Women In Toys Job board is only open to members!
 But don’t worry, if you are a student you can get a membership for free.
 If you aren’t a student, use the promo code, TOY COACH to get a discount on your Women In Toys Membership.
 Both of these toy industry specific job boards list only toy industry jobs.
-Keep coming back to these two sites and you’ll likely find an exciting opportunity in the toy world.
+Keep coming back to these two sites and you’ll likely find an exciting opportunity for a job in the toy design field.

 Listen to this incredible episode all about Women In Toys to learn more about this fantastic non-profit organization.